noahrog02/noahrog02.github.io/_pages/about.md

 **Summary of Different ML Applications in Stock Trading**

-There are differents fields in which ML is being used in the Stock Market.
+There are differents fields in which ML is being used in the stock market.
 The main and most interesting are:
 - **Stock price prediction:** This is probably the most common area, where ML will try to predict specific prices of one or more stocks for a specific time interval.
 This task is rather hard because a correct prediction of something like stock prices is influenced by numerous unpredictable factors, such as economic changes, political events, market sentiment, and even natural disasters.
 - **Stock movement prediction:** The goal of this approach is the same as direct stock price prediction.
 But in this case the machine only predicts if the price goes up, down or sideways for a specific time interval, which takes the burdens of price prediction off of the machine.
 In some cases it also provides prediction about the steepness of the movement.
 - **Portfolio management:** Portfolio management aims to have a fixed amount of capital allocated to numerous stocks.
 This basically comes down to a weight distribution problem, where the ML has to decide what stock gets what percentage of the capital provided.
 ML algorithms will try to find a correlation between different stocks and then readjust the wheights in fixed time intervals by selling and buying shares.